 Preheat the oven to 350 F.

-To make the crumble, in a large bowl combine the dry ingredients.
+To make the crumble, in a large bowl combine the oats, flour, salt, baking soda and brown sugar.
 Mix in the butter until crumbly.
+I usually use a pastry cutter or two butter knives to do this.
 You can use a food processor for this also, just be sure not to over process.
-Press half of the crumble mixture into the bottom of your baking pan.
+Press half of the crumble mixture into the bottom of the 9 inch square baking pan.

 To make the date filling, in a medium-sized saucepan over medium heat, combine the dates, water and honey.
 Bring to a boil and simmer until thickened.
+Use a spoon to help break up the dates.
 Turn off the heat and stir in the lemon juice.

 Spread the filling over the crumble base.
 Then add the remaining crumble mixture on top.
 Pat lightly.
 Bake for 20 to 25 minutes.
 The top should look lightly golden.
 Cool completely before cutting into squares.